wadelau/GWA2/README.md

 # GWA2
 GWA2 is general web application architecture.
+From demand to design, from interface to interactions.
 ----
 *From Interface to Interactions*

+*From Demand to Design*

 ***Three Layers***
 ----